if-paul-then/BlenderVSEGenerativeMediaBridge/solution_architecture.md

 - **`GMB_PT_addon_preferences(bpy.types.Panel)`**: A panel within the Addon Preferences window to manage generators.
 It will use a `UIList` to display the list of `GMB_GeneratorConfig` instances, with buttons to add, remove, and edit them.
 - **`GMB_PT_vse_sidebar(bpy.types.Panel)`**: A panel in the VSE's sidebar (`UI` region).
-    - It will only be visible when the active strip is a generator strip (i.e., its `GMB_StripProperties` are initialized).
+    - It will only be visible when the active strip is a generator strip (i.e., its `gmb_id` custom property is set).
-    - It will display the generator's name and dynamically draw properties for each defined input and output, using the data from the linked `GMB_GeneratorConfig`.
+    - It will display the generator's name and dynamically draw properties for each defined input.
+    - For input properties, it will use a `prop_search` UI element, pointing to the virtual `ui_strip_name` property, which gives the user a searchable dropdown of all strips in the sequence.
     - It will display the "Generate" button, which will be disabled until all required properties are set.

 ### 2.4.
 Utilities (`utils.py` and `yaml_parser.py`)

-- **YAML Parsing**: A dedicated module will handle parsing the YAML configuration string into a structured Python object that maps to the `GMB_GeneratorConfig` `PropertyGroup`.
+- **YAML Parsing**: A dedicated module (`yaml_parser.py`) will handle parsing the YAML configuration string into a structured Python object that maps to the `GMB_GeneratorConfig` `PropertyGroup`.
 We will need to bundle the `PyYAML` library with the addon.
-- **Helper Functions**: Utility functions for tasks like finding the addon's root directory, managing temporary files for generation, and identifying strip types.
+- **Helper Functions (`utils.py`)**: Utility functions for tasks like finding a VSE strip by its custom UUID, managing temporary files for generation, and identifying strip types.

 ## 3. Workflow Diagram